How to Shrink Jeans Without Washing: 4 Methods That Work

 - Submerge the jeans completely in the water, working out any trapped air bubbles.
 All fabric must be fully immersed.

 - Option A (Body molding): Put the jeans on while wet and wear them until completely dry.
-As the denim dries, it will contract and mold to your exact body shape — ideal for achieving a custom fit in raw denim jeans.
+As the denim dries, it contracts and molds to your exact body shape — achieving a custom fit in raw denim jeans.

 - Option B (Flat drying): Let the jeans soak for 30–60 minutes.
 Remove, gently wring out excess water, and lay flat on a non-absorbent surface to air dry.